flycheck/flycheck/doc/manual/usage.rst

    A list of module directories for the search path of :flyc:checker:`haskell-ghc`.

+.. option:: flycheck-perlcritic-verbosity

+   The verbosity of :flyc:checker:`perl-perlcritic` as integer.

 .. option:: flycheck-phpcs-standard

    The coding standard :flyc:checker:`php-phpcs` shall use.